jaljo/articles/trello-history/trello-history.md

 don't leave.
 The `renderHistory` and `askAuthorization` at the end of the promise flow are simple functions that both returns descriptive objects of how these iframes should be displayed.
 The important thing to understand is here:
-Each iframe targets a specific html page whitch runs its own js script.
+Each iframe targets a specific HTML page which runs its own JS script.
 That is, how can we possibily **share data** between those scripts ?

 See that `t` argument ?
 It's the power up toolbox, exposing helpful methods to